Make a scene

 After zooming in, you will likely only be able to view a small portion of the river (it may not match exactly to the following image).

-- Create a bookmark called Orinoco River.
+- Create a bookmark called Rio Orinoco, or navigate to the pre-made bookmark.

 If you only showed this small section of the river in your animation, it would likely fail to capture the distance Humboldt traveled across it.
 You'll use this bookmarked location as a starting point in your animation.
 When creating the animation itself, you'll capture much more of the river.
 For now, however, you'll bookmark the third location for your animation: the Rio Casiquiare.